 New Jersey's Clean Energy Program has enhanced incentives for residents recovering from Hurricane Sandy.
 If your home is located in a zip code designated as a "major" or "minor" damaged area impacted by Hurricane Sandy, you may be eligible for an additional $200 per unit.

 Customers seeking the enhanced incentive should submit the appropriate application (below), and also include a Homeowner Certification Form.
 If your home is located outside the eligible zip code list, you may also qualify for the additional $200 per unit by demonstrating that you have experienced damage caused by Hurricane Sandy (to be reviewed on a case by case basis).
 Full Hurricane Sandy Relief information can be found here and we also offer Sandy related frequently asked questions.

 IMPORTANT: If you have already submitted an application, you only need to submit a Homeowner Certification Form.
 However, new submissions require both an application form (below) AND a Homeowner Certification Form.

-- WARMAdvantage Application for Elizabethtown Gas, New Jersey Natural Gas, Public Service Electric & Gas or South Jersey Gas customers
+- WARMAdvantage Boiler and Water Heater Application (for systems purchased October 1, 2014 through June 30, 2015) for Elizabethtown Gas, New Jersey Natural Gas, Public Service Electric & Gas or South Jersey Gas customers

-- WARMAdvantage Application for oil and propane customers
+- WARMAdvantage Boiler and Water Heater Application (for systems purchased October 1, 2014 through June 30, 2015) for oil and propane customers

-- WARMAdvantage Heat Pump Water Heater Program Application for Atlantic City Electric, Jersey Central Power & Light, Public Service Electric & Gas, or Rockland Electric
+- WARMAdvantage Heat Pump Water Heater Program Application (for systems purchased July 1, 2014 through June 30, 2015) for Atlantic City Electric, Jersey Central Power & Light, Public Service Electric & Gas, or Rockland Electric

 - Hurricane Sandy Homeowner Certification Form